Skip to content

 Ceiling Flat or high gloss Flat disappears, gloss adds depth and reflected light

-Doors Satin or semi gloss Durability and a clean surface where hands touch constantly
+Doors Satin or semi gloss Durability and a cleaner surface where hands touch constantly

 Choosing The Right Color: Hue, Saturation, And Tone

 Not every color is a good candidate for drenching.
-Highly saturated, vivid pigment can get exhausting when it’s everywhere.
+Highly saturated, vivid pigment can get exhausting when it is everywhere.
 Some people love that.
-Most people don’t, not long-term.
+Most people do not, at least not long-term.

-The most successful color drenched rooms usually share a few traits: controlled saturation, consistent undertones, and a tone that behaves well in both daylight and lamp light.
-Deep greens, warm charcoals, muted blues, rich browns, these tend to play nicely with wood, stone, and warm metals.
+The most successful color drenched rooms usually share a few traits: controlled saturation, consistent undertones, and a tone that behaves well in both daylight and lamplight.
+Deep greens, warm charcoals, muted blues, and rich browns tend to play especially well with wood, stone, leather, and warm metals.

 Bold does not mean loud.
 Deep does not mean dark.
-A lot of my favorite rooms are deep but not heavy, like the color has weight without being oppressive.
+A lot of the best rooms have weight without heaviness, which is a very different thing.

 Color family Mood Best rooms Material pairings